lrc-se/aoc-2023/README.md

 ### Day 10

 Mmm, pattern matching.
 For part 2 I transformed the grid to a version which always includes spaces around the pipes, performed a simple flood fill (as per [day 18 from last year](https://github.com/lrc-se/aoc-2022/blob/main/day18/puzzle.nim)) from the outside, and then counted the non-loop tiles from the original grid whose counterparts remained untouched in the expanded grid.

+### Day 11

+I had an *inkling* that expanding the grid in-place would not be a good idea for part 2, so I just kept track of expanded rows and columns and summed everything afterwards.
+And lo and behold...